Operating Principles

 Overreaching looks like success until it doesn't

 At peak overreach I simultaneously held CEO, CFO, board director, industry president, technical expert, and half a dozen other roles.
 My business card would have needed a fold-out section.
 The board kept recommending I delegate.
 It took me longer than it should have to see they were right.
-Leadership effectiveness degrades gradually under overload, invisible to you until it's severe, visible to everyone else long before.
+Leadership drift creeps up on you.
+It's invisible to you and obvious to everyone else, long before anyone says anything.

 Better decisions come from different angles

 Two people looking at the same situation from slightly different positions will see different things.
 Add their perspectives together and you get more than either one alone.
-That's not a nice-to-have.
-It's the single most valuable thing a board can provide.
+That's the most valuable thing a board can provide, not a nice-to-have.

 On People & Decisions